Bruin-Dev/Intelygenz/README.md

 | joseluis.vega | developer | arn:aws:iam::<aws_account_id>:role/eks-developer-mettel-automation-kre-joseluis.vega |
 | sancho.munoz | developer | arn:aws:iam::<aws_account_id>:role/eks-developer-mettel-automation-kre-sancho.munoz |
 | xisco.capllonch | developer-ops-privileged | arn:aws:iam::<aws_account_id>:role/eks-developer-mettel-automation-kre-xisco.capllonch |

+> The number of `aws_account_id` is available through the `.csv` file with the AWS credentials for each user.
+If the user does not have one, contact the *DevOps* of the project to get a new one.

 ## Access Configuration